 Over one year later, in June 2021, Core Web Vitals was officially introduced as part of the Google Page Experience update.

 Initially, the Page Experience signals were used only in mobile rankings.
 However, since another rollout in February 2022, the Page Experience update also impacts your rankings on desktop.

 Are Core Web Vitals a ranking factor?

 Yes, Core Web Vitals are a confirmed Google ranking factor.

 The metrics went live as part of the Page Experience update signals, including previously existing factors like mobile-friendliness, HTTPS, and no intrusive interstitials.

 If you want to learn more on the topic of Page Experience and the rollout of the update, head to our article on Google Page Experience update.

 How do Core Web Vitals impact SEO?

-Here is John Mueller’s response from February 26th, 2021, to a question about the influence of Core Web Vitals on search results:
+Here is John Mueller’s response from Google SEO Office Hours on February 26th, 2021, to a question about the influence of Core Web Vitals on search results:

 In a Twitter post, John attempted to show the influence of CWV scores in a bit more detail: